drazendee/mimmitkoodaa/mimmitkoodaa-intro/part4_eventsAPI.md

  }
  ```

-When you navigate to the Linked Events API you'll be able to request JSON as the format, so we can usually use it in our application.
+When you navigate to the Linked Events API you'll be able to request JSON as the format, so we can use the data in our application.

-JSON Response sample for [search query "malmi" from Linked Events API](https://api.hel.fi/linkedevents/v1/event/?format=json&text=malmi):
+JSON Response sample for [search query "malmi" from Linked Events API](https://api.hel.fi/linkedevents/v1/event/?format=json&text=malmi).

+* There ar two arrays at the first level: meta and data
+* Under data we can find an array that contains events
+* Each event contains properties like event_status and start_time.
+Events also have arrays like description, which contains fi, sv and en version.
 ```json
 {
   "meta": {